6 min read

 Scaling With Care

 Both Scott and Sutton reflect on the challenges of scaling a business while maintaining the personal relationships and care that drive its success.
-Or as Scott often says, “it’s better to have a hole [on your team] than an asshole.
+Or as Scott often says, "it's better to have a hole [on your team] than an asshole."

 Sutton’s work, including The Friction Project, argues that not everything can or should scale.
 While companies chase growth and efficiency, Sutton warns that the attempt to do so at the expense of human connection is often counterproductive.